Bringing our products from our processing plants to store shelves around the country gives us another opportunity to reduce environmental impacts.

 Our transportation and logistics operations are an intricate network of distribution centers, trucks, rail, and intermodal vehicles—all of which need energy and fuel as well as materials for regular maintenance and repair.

 Ideally, we want to minimize the distance that products travel before they reach our customers’ stores, as well as minimize the total number of vehicles used to transport our products.
-That way, we can cut down on energy use, air and noise emissions while also saving money.
+For example, most mileage from our distribution center to a retailer is less than 350 miles.
+We can cut down on energy use and air and noise emissions, while also saving money.

 Reducing Total Network Miles

 We track “total network miles” as a way to determine the success of our efforts to reduce the distance our finished products travel between processing plant and store.
-Since 2006, we have cut out 27 million miles (the equivalent of approximately 5 million gallons of diesel fuel) from our distribution network through a variety of initiatives.
+Since 2015, we have eliminated 2.3 million miles (the equivalent of approximately 390,000 gallons of diesel fuel) from our distribution network through a variety of initiatives.
 These include:

 - Optimizing networks.
 We serve each customer from a source location that minimizes miles travelled.
-We have seven distribution centers across the country with each one strategically placed at locations close to the final delivery point.
+We have multiple distribution centers across the country with each one strategically placed at a location close to the final delivery point.
+The preference is to utilize rail, intermodal before trucking to effectively minimize the associated emissions with each transportation mode.

 - Expanding production capabilities.
 We carefully evaluate the best placement for our production facilities so that finished goods travel the shortest distance possible to their final destination.
 We also shift production or expand plant capacity if demand for finished products increases in areas located near existing plants.